gopkrishan/Precog_Twitter/Readme.txt

     * Popularity could be classified as either positive or negative.
 The gauge meter shows the particular number.
     *
 3. **Top 10 Hashtags:**
 Upon extraction of tweets with the required hashtags, we can scrap the other hashtags used in that particular tweet.
-However, we maintain a count of the hashtags in order to generate a wordcloud of most frequent hashtags.
+However, we maintain a count of the hashtags in order to generate a word-cloud of most frequent hashtags.

 4. **Distribution of Original Tweets vs Retweeted Tweets:**
-After scraping the tweets, it is easy to categorise the retweeted tweets from the original tweets as the retweeted tweets have a property call `retweeted_status`.
+After scraping the tweets, it is easy to categorise the retweeted tweets from the original tweets as the retweeted tweets have a property called `retweeted_status`.
 So, we can get the distribution of the original and retweeted tweets.

 5. **Distribution of the Content in the tweets**
-From the scraped tweets, we search for the `media` tag as it tells us if there was any media (image) attached to the tweet.
+From the scraped tweets, we search for the `media` tag as it tells us if there were any media (image) attached to the tweet.

 6. **Favourite Count on the Original Tweets**
-From the scraped tweeets, we can determine the Original and Retweeted Tweets (step 4).
-After that we collect the `favourite_count` related to that particular tweet.
+From the scraped tweets, we can determine the Original and Retweeted Tweets (step 4).
+After that, we collect the `favourite_count` related to that particular tweet.

 ## Installation

 * Clone the repository.
-* Switch to the repositroy folder.
+* Switch to the repository folder.
 * Run the following command.

 ```sh